 |Type||Standard circulation coin|

 Indo-Sassanian Gadhiya paisa coins are degenerates of Sassanian silver coins which circulated in Afghanistan and India from the 8th to 11th centuries.
 These coins are referred as Indo-Sassanian for combining Indian characters with the Sassanian types.
 Some derive the word Gadhiya from the Ghardabhiya dynasty-which is an Indo-Sassanian family of that name, subsequent to the year 420 A.D.
-The design of the coin was based on the Sassanian fire altar that was produced about 300 years earlier.
-Throughout Sassanid history a freestanding fire-altar was given a prominent place on coinage.
+The design of the coin was based on the Sassanian fire altar that was produced about 300 years earlier (Chavda dynasty).

 Values in the table above are expressed in USD.
 They are based on evaluations by Numista users and sales realized on Internet platforms.
-They serve as a measure, but they are not intended to be relied upon for buying, selling or exchanging coins.
-Numista does not buy or sell coins.
+They serve as an indication only; they are not intended to be relied upon for buying, selling or exchanging.
+Numista does not buy or sell coins or banknotes.

 Members from this site want to exchange it: azhardanish, Michel Monteiro, crimea62, Manu62, peterm12772, shashi106

 » See the details of the coins available for swap